muneebdev7/metabolt/docs/usage.md

   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
 - `podman`
   - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
 - `charliecloud`
   - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
 - `apptainer`